demisto/content/Packs/HuaweiNetworkDevices/README.md

 <~XSIAM>
 This pack includes Cortex XSIAM content.

+## Important Notes
+* This pack is supported for Huawei S Series Switches and Huawei AR Series Routers.
+* Timestamp parsing support is under the assumption that a UTC +0000 format is being used.

 ## Configuration on Server Side
 This section describes the configuration that needs to be done on a Huawei S Series Switch or AR Series Router, in order to forward its event logs to Cortex XSIAM Broker VM via syslog.